How to measure a room for paint

 2. Multiply by wall height

 Most rooms have 8 ft walls, but do not guess if the ceiling looks taller.
+Measure from floor to ceiling.
 Perimeter times wall height gives the rough wall area.

-Example: 44 ft perimeter x 8 ft high = 352 sq ft of wall area.
+Example: 44 ft perimeter x 8 ft high = 352 sq ft of wall area before subtracting openings.

 3. Subtract doors and windows

-You can measure every opening, but a quick planning estimate usually subtracts about 20 sq ft per door and 15 sq ft per window.
+You can measure every opening, but a quick planning estimate usually subtracts about 20 sq ft per door and 15 sq ft per average window.
+For large windows, sliding doors, built-ins, or wide open archways, measure the opening instead.

 Two coats is a safe default for many repainting jobs.
-One coat may work for touch-ups with the same color.
-Dark-to-light changes, stained walls, repairs, and strong colors can need primer or extra paint.
+One coat may work when you are touching up the same color with the same product.
+Dark-to-light changes, bright accent colors, patched walls, fresh drywall, stains, and uneven sheen often need primer or extra paint.

-Paint coverage varies.
-Many cans list something around 250 to 400 sq ft per gallon.
-Use the number printed on the product if you already know what you are buying.
+Many interior paints list something around 250 to 400 sq ft per gallon.
+Smooth, sealed walls may land near the high end.
+Textured walls, repaired areas, cheaper paint, and dramatic color changes may cover less.
+Use the product label when you know what paint you are buying.

 SHOP NOTE